alanorwick/mosaic/README.md

 ### Docker inside Docker

-MOSAIC uses wraps the [official Docker image](https://hub.docker.com/_/docker) inside its own deployment.
+MOSAIC wraps the [official Docker image](https://hub.docker.com/_/docker) inside a deployment.
 This is used to build images from your applications' source code (see above).

-If you want to get rid of this to cut costs, the easiest way is through MOSAIC, i.e make a Workspace filtered by namespace = nectar and then scale `dind` down to 0.
+If you want to get rid of this to cut costs, the easiest way is to scale it down through MOSAIC's GUI.
 Equivalently, with kubectl:

 ```bash
 kubectl scale deploy dind --replicas=0 -n nectar